jfields4733/Jordan/14Rings/README.md

 *What was your initial hypothesis from reading the code?*

+My initial hypothesis was that the circuit would act like a shift register and move the LED to the left until it restarts.
+It would also show which inputs were on and show the current state.
+There would be 3 resets: a hard reset, a conditional reset, and a halfway reset.

 *What does the actual circuit do?*

+It does exactly what I predicted

 *This project includes a more simple clock.
 It is not as flexible as the previous clocks you have seen.
 In what way is it "not as flexible?"*

+It is harder to determine the exact timing of the clock as it relates to seconds, therefore it is harder to change how often you would like to clock to count.
+Or simply, it is less precise.

 ## 2 Mod
 Computer science algorithms include an integer math called Modular Arithmetic.
 Very simple circuits can be built that do this.
 Read this [Khan Academy introduction to Modular Arithmetic](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/what-is-modular-arithmetic) and go through the first practice.
 Then start inspecting these circuits.